On the Record: March 9, 2020

 DUII

-• George Owen, 37, of Warrenton, was arrested Sunday on N. Roosevelt Drive and Third Avenue in Seaside for driving under the influence of intoxicants and reckless driving.
-His blood alcohol content was 0.14%.
+• Hayden Lee Davis, 27, of Warrenton, was arrested Saturday on state Highway 202 in Astoria for driving under the influence of intoxicants.
+His blood alcohol content was 0.24%.

-• Travis Wagers, 30, of Hammond, was arrested Saturday near the Hammond Marina for DUII, menacing and criminal mischief in the second degree.
-His blood alcohol content was 0.16%.
+• Shane Baldwin, 38, of Seaside, was arrested Friday on Third Avenue and Necanicum Drive in Seaside for DUII.

 (0) comments